 How to get there

-Daylesford, Hepburn Springs and the other villages of the Macedon Ranges are about 80 minutes drive north-west of Melbourne, either via the M8 or M79 and auxiliary roads.
+Daylesford, Hepburn Springs and the other villages of the Macedon Ranges are about an 80-minute drive north-west of Melbourne, either via the M8 or M79 and auxiliary roads.

 Soak in a mineral water bath